cmderdev/cmder/README.md

 To make an alias and/or any other profile settings permanent add it to one of the following:

 Note: These are loaded in this order by `$CMDER_ROOT/vendor/init.bat`.
-Anything stored in `%CMDER_ROOT%` will be a portable setting and will follow cmder to another machine.
+Anything stored in `%CMDER_ROOT%` will be a portable setting and will follow Cmder to another machine.

 * `%CMDER_ROOT%\config\profile.d\*.cmd` and `\*.bat`
 * `%CMDER_ROOT%\config\user_aliases.cmd`